sshalem/JAVA/_9_Threads_Java_Concurrency/README.md

 * A semaphore is a kind of variable that manages the concurrent processes and synchronizes them.
 * We can use a semaphore to avoid race conditions.
 A semaphore can restrict the number of threads to access a shared resource.

+* Used to grant access to a shared resource to desired thread concurrently.
+* Ensures that the shared resource (or code) is accessed by only the desired threads at the same time.

 ```java
 ```